wattafot/create-express-api/README.md

 # ENV

-You can add variables to the Environment variables to get access to your DB or just saving other stuff.
+You can add variables to the Environment variables to get access to your DB or just to save other stuff.

 I used .dotenv for development.
 Just add a ```.env``` file in your root project folder and store your variables in there.